Tucson Laser Resurfacing of Face, Neck, Chest Surgery Information, Benefits and Risks

-- One hour before the laser, you will take pain medication and a muscle relaxer so you are comfortable for the procedure.
+- One hour before the laser treatment, you will take pain medication and a muscle relaxer so you are comfortable for the procedure.

-- The laser treatment takes about 30 minutes and then you will have a driver take you home.
+- The laser treatment takes about 30 minutes and then you will have someone take you home.
 You may not drive yourself home.

-- After the laser you will be given an occlusive moisturizer (such as Aquaphor or Vaseline) to apply to your face.
+- After the laser treatmentyou will be given a non-occlusive moisturizer (such as Aquaphor or Vaseline) to apply to your face.
 You may choose to purchase Epidermal Repair ($68) to use in conjunction with the Aquaphor after the first 24 hours for accelerated dermal repair.

-- After the laser you should apply cool compresses (such as frozen peas) to decrease swelling and discomfort.
+- After the laser treatment, apply cool compresses (such as frozen peas) to decrease swelling and discomfort.